mjvo/vms346s/content/schedule.md

 Reading:

-* Ginzburg, C.  (1979).
-“Clues: Roots of an Evidential Paradigm.”
-Theory and Society, 7(3):  273-288.
+* Ginzburg, C.  (1979).  “[Clues: Roots of an Evidential Paradigm](https://sakai.duke.edu/access/content/group/d6ad2426-22a1-4005-84ec-48b243439051/Readings/2019-01-23/GinzburgClues1979-1989.pdf).” _Theory and Society, 7_(3):  273-288.
 [Includes brief excerpt, pp. 102 – 105, from Ginzburg, C. (1989).
-“Clues: Roots of an Evidential Paradigm.” in Clues, Myths, and the Historical Method (pp. 96-125).
+“Clues: Roots of an Evidential Paradigm.” in _Clues, Myths, and the Historical Method_ (pp. 96-125).
 Baltimore & London: Johns Hopkins University Press.]
-* Goodwin, C. (1994).
-“Professional Vision.”
-American Anthropologist, 96(3): 606–633. doi:10.1525/aa.1994.96.3.02a00100
+* Goodwin, C. (1994).  “[Professional Vision](http://dx.doi.org.proxy.lib.duke.edu/10.1525/aa.1994.96.3.02a00100).”  _American Anthropologist, 96_(3): 606–633. doi: 10.1525/aa.1994.96.3.02a00100

 ---

 ## <span style="color:purple;">Thursday, January 24th @ 5:45 PM</span>
-**<span style="color:purple;">2019 Boyarsky Lecture</span>**

-“More Just, More Humane: Reimagining the Social Role of Medicine”, Arno Kumagai, MD Great Hall, Trent Semans Center for Health Education
+**<span style="color:purple;">“More Just, More Humane: Reimagining the Social Role of Medicine”(2019 Boyarsky Lecture)</span>**

+Great Hall, Trent Semans Center for Health Education

+_The education and mentoring of future health practitioners play a critical role in their care of the ill and suffering.
+What does moral education look like?
+How can we develop a more unified approach to teaching and learning for societal significance?_

+_Dr.
+Arno Kumagai (University of Toronto) will consider these questions and explore the concept of critical consciousness in teaching for equity and justice.
+He will show how stories, reflections, and dialogue can foster transformative learning and lead to transformation of the practice of medicine._

+Reception to follow.

 ---

 ## Monday, January 28th
 **Simulation and Embodiment:  Acting Sick**

 Readings:

-* Artist Corinne May Botz's Bedside Manner photograph series of simulated patients.
+* Artist Corinne May Botz's _[Bedside Manner](https://www.corinnebotz.com/bedside-manner/)_ photograph series of simulated patients.
 Thumbnails available at https://www.corinnebotz.com/bedside-manner-3/
-* Chapters 6 & 10 from Simulated Patient Methodology: Theory, Evidence and Practice by Nestel and Bearman Malden, MA, Wiley Blackwell 2015: 39-45; 71-78.
+* [Chapters 6 & 10](https://sakai.duke.edu/access/content/group/d6ad2426-22a1-4005-84ec-48b243439051/Readings/2019-01-28/SimulatedPatientMethodology.pdf) from _Simulated Patient Methodology: Theory, Evidence and Practice_ by Nestel and Bearman Malden, MA, Wiley Blackwell 2015: 39-45; 71-78.
-* Flaherty, Alice W. “Performing the Art of Medicine.”
-Total Art Journal.
-1.1 (2011): 1-11.
+* Flaherty, A. W. (2011). “[Performing the Art of Medicine](https://sakai.duke.edu/access/content/group/d6ad2426-22a1-4005-84ec-48b243439051/Readings/2019-01-28/Flaherty_PerformingTheArtOfMedicine_TotalArtJournal_Vol.1_No.1_Summer2011.pdf).” _Total Art Journal 1_(1): 1-11.
-* Case, Gretchen A., and Daniel J. Brauner.
-"Perspective: The Doctor as Performer: A Proposal for Change Based on a Performance Studies Paradigm."
-Academic Medicine 85.1 (2010): 159-63.
+* Case, G. A., & Brauner, D. J.  (2010). "[Perspective: The Doctor as Performer: A Proposal for Change Based on a Performance Studies Paradigm](https://sakai.duke.edu/access/content/group/d6ad2426-22a1-4005-84ec-48b243439051/Readings/2019-01-28/DoctorasPerformer.pdf)." _Academic Medicine 85_(1): 159-63.

 ---